SCIandU/tutorial/README.md

 13. Adding some Health Resources

 At the moment, there aren’t any health resources on our site.
 Our spreadsheet is empty.
 So let’s go to our new health resource page first.
-Go to http://0.0.0.0:3000/healthresources/new or http://localhost:3000/healthresources/new and you should see a blank page.
+Go to http://0.0.0.0:3000/healthresources/new and you should see a blank page.

 We want this page to allow us to add health resources to our database To do this we will go to our health resource controller.
 Using our code editor, go to the app folder, then the controllers folder, and open healthresources_controller.rb.